-Popular culture has taught us that the best thing to do when you lose someone is to look for something or someone to pour all this love out on.
+Popular culture has taught us that the best thing to do when you lose someone is to look for something or someone else to pour all this love into.

 One is to get a pet or spend regular time with a loving animal.
 Usually people choose a dog — after all, they’re loyal and loving.

 Well, it turns out that this theory actually has a basis in science.
 A team of researchers at the University of British Colombia has proven it in this study.

 In this study, students that had to move for college got over the separation better when they had a dog to help them with the homesickness.

 The direct result of this was better academic performance.

 Homesickness keeps you looking backward too much.
 The past is where the person you miss is, and that’s the place you long to go back to.

 Therefore, things that happen in the present seem dull in comparison to your idealized memories.
 Additionally, the future just seems like a confusing, far-off place.

 Somehow, you’re still living in the “yesterday” you long for, making today and tomorrow unimportant.

 So when your homesickness turns into a state of being instead of a place you visit from time to time, you forget your goals.